Voluntarism and community involvement are both integral components of AIHA’s partnership programs.

 Clinical Expertise/Special Skills: HIV/AIDS, Nursing, Infectious Diseases, Internal Medicine, Clinical Programing, Investigative Research

-AIHA Partnerships: Chreso Ministries / University of South Carolina (2015 – Present) University of the West Indies / University of South Carolina (2012 – 2014)
+AIHA Partnerships: Chreso Ministries / University of South Carolina (2015 – Present) and University of the West Indies / University of South Carolina (2012 – 2014)

 Dr. Sharon Weissman is a Professor of Clinical Medicine at the University of South Carolina.
 She has had over 20 years in HIV related care, prevention and HIV research.
 She received her medical education at Columbia University College of Physician and Surgeons in NYC.
 From there she went on to get postgraduate residency training at Beth Israel Hospital in Brookline, MA.
 She completed Infectious Disease fellowship training at Longwood Combined Infectious Disease Fellowship, Beth Israel Hospital – Brigham and Women’s Hospital, Boston, MA.
 During her fellowship she spent a year dedicated to HIV clinical and research training.
 Since completing her training she has been on the faculty at Case Western Reserve University, Yale University School of Medicine and is now at the University of South Carolina, School of Medicine.